Repaying your Student Loan (courses starting before 1998)

 This information only applies if you started your higher education course before 1998.
-If you began your studies in or after 1998, see Repaying student loans (courses starting from 1998).
+If you began your studies in or after 1998, see repaying your Student Loan.

 Maintaining your student loan account